Tubbz-alt/softfm-jj1bdx/NOTES-jj1bdx.md

 ### 7-JAN-2019

-Added experimental filter class DiscriminatorEqualizer for 960kHz sample rate.
-Parameters for 240kHz sample rate have also been computed.
+Added experimental filter class DiscriminatorEqualizer for 960kHz and 240kHz sample rates.

-The filter model:
+#### The filter model

 Amplifier setting the maximum static gain + 1st-order moving average filter (an LPF) with a constant gain to *deduce* the signal, so that the result filter emphasizes the higher frequency with the maximum gain set.